Eliot-Roxbergh/examples/write-ups_unpublished/LSM_apparmor_selinux.md

 Here we directly notice two potential issues;
 1. AppArmor has default allow (blacklist) - so by moving a file it gains full access.
-2. With default block (whitelist) - it could be possible to pretend to be another file by overwriting it (inode for SELinux¹, path for AppArmor), thereby gaining its access
+2. With default block (whitelist) - it could be possible to pretend to be another file by overwriting it (inode for SELinux, path for AppArmor)¹, thereby gaining its access

 Remember that, even a default allow is better than nothing.
 We could, for instance, add a rule for the most "dangerous" programs: Firefox, Libreoffice, Thunderbird, and Docker comes to mind.